Whitepaper · Version 1.0 · April 30, 2026 · validation data: June 2026 sweep

 Validation Methodology

-We benchmark against 74 published quarter-mile elapsed times where the bike, year range, and venue conditions are unambiguous.
+As of the June 2026 sweep we benchmark against 216 published quarter-mile elapsed times (236 matched to a catalog bike) where the bike, year range, and venue conditions are unambiguous.
 Sources are classified by quality and weighted accordingly:

 Per-cluster bias and weighted MAE are reported with N (sample size) so the reader can judge which clusters are statistically meaningful.
 Clusters dominated by derived benchmarks (the Indian small-cc and 2T entries) inherit the underlying ±0.7 s data uncertainty regardless of model fidelity.